freh-g/EmBioMark/README.md

 conda activate KGE
 ```

-## Generating Embeddings
+## Generate embeddings

 To generate the KGE we provide the script located in Scripts/CreateEmbeddings.py.
 In this script are implemented the aforementioned models.
-To list the flags of this script is sufficient to run
+To list the flags of this script run:

 ```
 ./CreateEmbeddings.py -h